-Icon Meaning Ü Battery indicator: shows how much charge is available in the battery \$ Scanning: your radio is monitoring a group of channels or workgroups for activity Silent operation: your radio's audible tones have been turned off 3 Low-power transmit: your radio is set to transmit on low power 33 Transmit: your radio is transmitting (%) Headset connected: there is a wireless headset connected to your radio Flashing: your radio is attempting to connect to a headset, or the headset connection has been lost ĩ Scrambler: the voice-inversion scrambler is turned on (analog channels only) .mtH Signal strength indicator: the more bars, the stronger the signal being received by the radio \$ Scrolling: you can use or to move through a list, or access a pre-programmed menu Trunke d mode icons K. Scanning: scanning has been turned off Φ Homegroup: your radio has been returned to the homegroup using the homegroup toggle function key Call queuing: call queuing is turned on G Call queuing: there are calls in the call queue
+Icon Meaning Ô Battery indicator: shows how much charge is available in the battery \$ Scanning: your radio is monitoring a group of channels or workgroups for activity \$ Silent operation: your radio's audible tones have been turned off 3 Low-power transmit: your radio is set to transmit on low power 33 Transmit: your radio is transmitting Manual mode: automatic channel or zone selection has been turned off Q. Headset connected: there is a wireless headset connected to your radio Flashing: your radio is attempting to connect to a headset, or the headset connection has been lost Ī Scrambler: the voice-inversion scrambler is turned on (analog channels only) Signal strength indicator: the more bars, the stronger the signal being received by the radio ÷ Scrolling: you can use or to move through a list, or access a pre-programmed menu Po Queuing: there are calls or messages in the queue

-Icon Meaning Ψ Network (flashing): your radio is registered on a DMR or MPT trunked network GO Trunking: your radio has established a call and you are now able to speak to the other party Conve ntional mode icons 4 Monitor or squelch override: monitor or squelch override is turned on Ø. Scanning: your radio is monitoring a group of channels for activity, and the currently selected channel is a member of the scan group.
-H Repeater talkaround: your radio is operating in repeater talkaround mode, or you are on a simplex channel Text message: there is no text message in the call queue Text message: there is a text message in the call queue К Zone: this letter represents the zone in which your radio is operating, where ${\bf R}$ is zone 1, ${\bf Z}$ is zone 26 (for example, ${\bf K}$ represents zone 11)
+Icon Meaning Trunke Trunked mode icons K Scanning: scanning has been turned off Φ Homegroup: your radio has been returned to the homegroup using the homegroup toggle function key Ψ Network (flashing): your radio is registered on a DMR or MPT trunked network 'Full' queuing activated: all calls and messages are sent directly to the queue (see page 127) GO Trunking: your radio has established a call and you are now able to speak to the other party Conve Conventional mode icons 4 Monitor or squelch override: monitor or squelch override is turned on Scanning: your radio is monitoring a group of channels for activity, and the currently selected channel is a member of the scan group.
+H Repeater talkaround: your radio is operating in repeater talkaround mode, or you are on a simplex channel К Zone: this letter represents the zone in which your radio is operating, where $\bf R$ is zone 1, $\bf Z$ is zone 26 (for example, $\bf K$ represents zone 11)